-Connect with us on Facebook
+Connect with Recovery Dharma Minnesota on Facebook

-Using Buddhist Practices and Principles to Recover from Addiction
+Using Buddhist Practices and Principles

 Events

-March 04, 2025•0 min read
+July 24, 2025•0 min read

 Events

-March 04, 2025•0 min read
+June 30, 2025•0 min read

-Most meetings are one hour.
+Most Recovery Dharma meetings are one hour.
 While different meetings can follow different formats, most meetings start with a silent group meditation, often 20 minutes in length, followed by reading and discussion from the book Recovery Dharma.
 There is no expectation to share, and no experience with meditation or Buddhism is necessary.

 No, you don't have to be a Buddhist to participate in Recovery Dharma.
 Recovery Dharma is a peer-led, non-theistic movement, meaning it doesn't require belief in a higher power or any specific religion.
 This is a program of empowerment and doesn’t ask us to believe in anything other than our own potential to change and heal.